 The Czech Republic lies at the heart of Central Europe and at its center is the beautiful and historic city of Prague.
-With a population of some 1.3 million residents, the city lies on either side of the Vltava River in the middle of Bohemia that is one of the three historic Czech territories; the others being Moravia and Silesia.
+With a population of more than 1.3 million residents, the city is situated on either side of the Vltava River in the middle of Bohemia that is one of the three historic Czech territories; the others being Moravia and Silesia.
 The city has seven "Chapter Divisions" or districts.

 North & Western Suburbs